 But by knowing the typical budgeting pitfalls, you can take steps to make sure they don’t thwart your financial goals.

-Read on to learn the most common budgeting mistakes and how you can steer clear of them.
+Read on to learn the most common budgeting errors and how you can steer clear of making them yourself.

 Mistake #1: Not having a budget